 1. It’s convenient

 Unlike hitting the gym or playing a round of tennis, running is something you can do anytime, anywhere.

 And you don’t have to carve out precious alone time to run, either.
 As Verrengia notes, you can bring your dog with you, or head out with a friend or significant other.

 2. It’s cheap

 In the age of pricey gym memberships and boutique workout studios that charge upwards of $30 a class, running can actually help you save cash.
 It’s free to do, and requires minimal gear.

-3. It can help improve your cardiovascular health
+3. It can improve cardiovascular health

 4. It’s easy to learn

-As Kennihan notes, chances are good you already learned to run when you were a toddler, so now you just need to re-familiarize yourself with proper form.
+As Kennihan notes, chances are good you already learned to run when you were a toddler, so now you just need to familiarize yourself with proper form.

 5. It can help you lose weight